GmbH & Co. KG – all information on the legal form

 A general partner is a type of investor.

-He is the personally and unlimitedly liable partner of a limited partnership (KG).
-A limited liability company serves as the general partner of a GmbH & Co.
+He is the general partner with unlimited liability of a limited partnership (KG).
+A stock corporation with limited liability serves as the general partner of a GmbH & Co.
 KG.
-This has the advantage that, in contrast to the OHG, no natural person is directly liable for the debts of a legal company such as the GmbH.
+This has the advantage that, in contrast to a general partnership, no natural person is directly liable for the debts of a legal entity such as a GmbH.

 The entire business assets of the GmbH are liable for the debts.